equelin/Unity-Powershell/docs/index.md

 Unity-Powershell is a PowerShell module for managing EMC Unity arrays (physical or virtual).
 Unity-Powershell is a member of the DevHigh5 program from [{code} by Dell EMC(tm)](https://github.com/codedellemc/codedellemc.github.io/wiki/DevHigh5-Program-Overview-and-FAQ).

+The Unity-Powershell project is hosted on [GitHub](https://github.com/equelin/Unity-Powershell) and can also be found on the [Powershell Gallery](https://www.powershellgallery.com/packages/Unity-Powershell/).

 ### Functionalities

 With this module (version 0.11.0) you can manage: